Save Money when Shopping Outlet Stores and Malls.

 Department Stores vs. their Outlets

 What we didn't have, were nearby Outlet stores or Malls.
-Oh, we could drive an hour or more, and find Outlets, but because they were not convenient, and our time was valuable to us, we rarely took advantage of these stores.
+Of course we could drive an hour or more, and find Outlets; but because they were not conveniently close, and our time was valuable to us, we rarely took advantage of these stores.

 Our clothes, as I mentioned, cost a lot of money.
 And we thought those 10%, 20% discounts the stores sent to us as "special customers" were really great, and we always took advantage of them, smugly thinking that we had done something really Cool.

-Eventually, as everyone, I think, hopes to do, we retired.
-We sold our home, and bought a little place in the Myrtle Beach area, and we started evolving into our new retired lifestyle.
+We ended up selling our home, and eventually bought a little place in the Myrtle Beach area of South Carolina; and that's when we started evolving into our new retired lifestyle.

-One of the first things we notices was that our old wardrobes were pretty much useless to us.
+One of the first things we notices was that our old wardrobes were pretty much useless to us now.

 Oh, I still needed a suit, a couple of Sports Coats, a couple of pair of slacks, a few dress shirts, and a few neckties.
 My wife needed a few "dressy dresses" a few casual and few seasonal dresses, and of course the obligatory matching shoes, bags and accessories.

-But, it quickly became obvious that our new lifestyle had totally different wardrobe requirements.
+But, it quickly became obvious that our new lifestyle demanded a totally different set of wardrobe requirements.

 We needed Casual pants, shirts, blouses, shoes, and the appropriate accessories, along with shorts, both dressy and casual.